-Contacting Development and Alumni Relations first will ensure a streamlined process for fundraising and contacting alumni.
+Contacting the GSM Development Unit first will ensure a streamlined process for fundraising and contacting alumni.

 We recommend that you create a sponsorship packet that includes giving levels.
 Avoid offering "incentives" that have what is considered "Fair Market Value" i.e. offering free "stuff" or tickets (unless they are free) in exchangefor a donation/sponsorship.
 This complicates the process.
 Try to stick to the main benefit of marketing exposure and access to top tier student talent.